 Connections Between Sleep & Work Performance

 If you often find yourself nodding off during the workday, you might want to bookmark this article for future reference!
 As science learns more about sleep and how our brains work, it is becoming clear that well-rested people perform better.
 While this seems like common sense, we often forget that rest is a necessary ingredient for success for tasks from driving to decision-making and communicating to working.
-A few recent studies have highlighted the effects of sleep on work performance as well as potential benefits of naps, offering interesting considerations for both employees and employers.
+A few recent studies have highlighted the effects of sleep on work performance as well as the potential benefits of naps, offering interesting considerations for both employees and employers.

 Sleep Study Shows Rest Affects Work

-A study released in 2013 by Dutch researchers looked at data from 1435 people procured in a previous study, the Netherlands Study of Depression and Anxiety, to find links between work performance, sleep and anxiety/depressive disorders.
+A study released in 2013 by Dutch researchers looked at data from 1435 people procured in a previous study, the Netherlands Study of Depression and Anxiety, to find links between work performance, sleep, and anxiety/depressive disorders.
 Researchers sought information on medical and mental histories, sociodemographics, and work habits.
 Participants were asked about work absences, self-assessed work performance, sleep duration, and sleep issues, among other subjects.
 About half of the study’s participants were diagnosed with anxiety or depressive disorders while the other half were not.

 Effects of Sleep on Work Performance

-Based on the research, surveys and interviews, the study concluded sleep problems were likely to impair work performance particularly for people with depression and anxiety disorders.
+Based on the research, surveys, and interviews, the study concluded sleep problems were likely to impair work performance particularly for people with depression and anxiety disorders.
 Here are the statistical highlights from the results: